Lockheed Martin F-35 Lightning II development: Upgrades

 In 2012 Lockheed Martin's development roadmap extended until 2021, and included a Block 6 engine improvement in 2019.
 The aircraft are expected to be upgraded throughout their operational lives.

 In September 2013, Northrop Grumman revealed the development of a company-funded Directional Infrared Counter Measures system in anticipation of a requirement to protect the F-35 from heat-seeking missiles.
 A laser jammer is expected to be part of the F-35 Block 5 upgrade; it must meet low-observability (LO) requirements and fit in the F-35's restricted space.
 Called the Threat Nullification Defensive Resource (ThNDR), it is to have a small, powerful laser, beam steering and LO window, use liquid cooling, and fit alongside the distributed aperture system (DAS) to provide spherical coverage with minimal changes; the DAS would provide missile warning and cue the jam head.

 Combat capabilities of the F-35 are made possible through software increments to advance technical abilities.
 Block 2A software enhanced simulated weapons, data link capabilities, and early fused sensor integration.
 Block 2B software enables the F-35 to provide basic close air support with certain JDAMs and the 500 lb GBU-12 Paveway II, as well as fire the AIM-120 AMRAAM.
 The Air Force is to declare the F-35 initially operational with Block 3i software.
 Full operational capability will come from Block 3F software; Block 3F enhances its ability to suppress enemy air defenses and enables the Lightning II to deploy the 500 lb JDAM, the GBU-53/B SDB II, and the AIM-9X Sidewinder.
 Block 4 software will increase the weapons envelope of the F-35 and is made to counter air defenses envisioned to be encountered past the 2040s.
 Block 4 upgrades will be broken into two increments; Block 4A in 2021 and Block 4B in 2023.
-This phase will also include usage of weaponry unique to British, Turkish, and other European countries who will operate Lightning II.
+This phase will also include usage of weaponry unique to British and other European countries who will operate Lightning II.

 Lockheed has offered the potential of "Higher Definition Video, longer range target detection and identification, Video Data Link, and Infrared (IR) Marker and Pointer" for the EOTS in future upgrades.

 The contract for follow-on modernization work (after Block 4) is expected to be awarded in late 2018, with a new block upgrade every two years thereafter as threats evolve.
 These will alternate hardware and software upgrades, with each refreshed once every four years.

 In 2016 Robert Weiss, executive vice president of Lockheed Martin Aeronautics, said that buying more F-35s now would make it cheaper to apply planned upgrades to the entire fleet later.